zenml-io/template-e2e-batch/README.md

 To create parallel processing of computationally expensive operations we use a loop over predefined potential architectures and respective parameters search grid and create one step for each candidate.
 After the steps are created we need to collect results (one best model per each search step) in a `hp_tuning_select_best_model` step to define the final winner and pass it to training.
 To ensure that collection goes smoothly and in full we use an `after` statement populated with all search steps names, so the selector job will wait for the completion of all searches.

-You can find more information about the current state of [Hyperparameter Tuning using ZenML in documentation](https://docs.zenml.io/user-guide/advanced-guide/pipelining-features/hyper-parameter-tuning).
+You can find more information about the current state of [Hyperparameter Tuning using ZenML in the documentation](https://docs.zenml.io/user-guide/advanced-guide/pipelining-features/hyper-parameter-tuning).

 Another important concept introduced at this stage is [Custom Materializers](https://docs.zenml.io/user-guide/advanced-guide/artifact-management/handle-custom-data-types#custom-materializers): `hp_tuning_single_search` produce an output containing best parameters as a normal python dictionary and model architecture as a sklearn model class.
 Implementation of `ModelInfoMaterializer` is [here](template/artifacts/materializer.py).